AWS Secrets Manager

 }

-Note: The resource policy is applied after the secret is created or updated.
+Note: The resource policy is synchronized on every reconciliation, even when the secret value hasn't changed.
 If the resourcePolicy field is removed from metadata, the existing policy will be deleted from the secret.

 JSON Secret Values